Input

 Custom Input

-For use-cases that don’t fit neatly into the legacy axes/actions paradigm, or when using the Enhanced Input Plugin, SnapNet supports completely custom input.
+For use-cases that don’t fit neatly into the legacy axes/actions or Enhanced Input paradigms, SnapNet supports completely custom input.

 Configuring Custom Input